 William Elliott Whitmore is a singer-songwriter/banjoist/guitarist/drum-stompin’ solo act from Lee County, Iowa.
-He has released six full-length albums that seamlessly meld country, blues, folk, and punk styles - spanning from 2003’s Hymns for the Hopeless (Southern Records) to 2015’s Radium Death (ANTI-).
-His songs are haunting, rustic, powerful, and real – byproducts of living his entire life on the family farm, being involved in the hardcore-punk scene in the local community, and touring hard across the country.
-His seventh album Kilonova (2018) is different from everything else in his catalog, a collection of 10 cover songs from artists who have influenced his 15 plus-year career.
+He has released seven full-length albums that seamlessly meld country, blues, folk, and punk styles—spanning from 2003’s Hymns for the Hopeless (Southern Records) to 2015’s Radium Death (ANTI-) and 2018's Kilonova.
+His songs are haunting, rustic, powerful, and real–byproducts of living his entire life on the family farm, being involved in the hardcore-punk scene in the local community, and touring hard across the country.

 A man armed only with a banjo and a bass drum can be a formidable force, especially if his name is William Elliott Whitmore.
 With his powerful voice and honest approach, Whitmore comes from the land, growing up on a family farm in Lee County, Iowa.
 Still living on the same farm today, Whitmore has truly taken the time to discover where his center lies, and from that he will not be moved.